Universal Inherent Human Rights

 Fundamental Rights in the Constitution of Bangladesh

-18 fundamental rights have been enumerated in the Constitution commencing from Article 27 to 44.
+18 fundamental rights have been enumerated in the Constitution, commencing from Article 27 to 44.
 All of these rights are civil and political rights.
-These 18 fundamental rights may be firstly divided into two groups:
+These 18 fundamental rights may first be divided into two groups:

-“In the exercise of his rights and freedoms, everyone shall be subject only to such limitations as are determined by law solely for the purpose of securing due recognition and respect for the rights and freedoms of others and of meeting the just requirements of morality, public order and the general welfare in a democratic society”.
+“In the exercise of his rights and freedoms, everyone shall be subject only to such limitations as are determined by law solely to secure due recognition and respect for the rights and freedoms of others and of meeting the just requirements of morality, public order and the general welfare in a democratic society”.

 It is also worthy here to mention the judgment of Justice Mukharjee in Gopalan V. State of Madras[4] —

-Keeping in line with this idea restriction has been imposed on some fundamental rights under the Bangladesh constitution.
-On the basis of this restriction all fundamental rights enumerated in the Bangladesh Constitution may be classified into following three groups.[5]
+Keeping in line with this idea, restrictions have been imposed on some fundamental rights under the Bangladesh constitution.
+On the basis of this restriction, all fundamental rights enumerated in the Bangladesh Constitution may be classified into the following three groups.[5]

 Absolute Rights:

-Some rights have been kept in an unfettered form in the sense that parliament cannot, except as provided in the Constitution, impose any restriction over them.
+Some rights have been kept in an unfettered form in the sense that parliament cannot, except as provided in the Constitution, impose any restriction on them.
 They are following:

-2. Discrimination on grounds of religion etc. (Art.
+- Discrimination on grounds of religion, etc. (Art.
 28)

 Rights on which reasonable restriction can be imposed: